HEALTH CARE?

 ROUTINE CARE HEALTH CARE TODAY GOVERNMENT-RUN FREE MARKET

-Bill Paid By Health Insurance (premiums) Government (taxpayers) Patient
+Bill Paid By Health Insurance Taxes or Insurance Patient

 Price Levels High Higher Lower

-Total Cost High (through premium) Highest (through taxes) Lowest (no middlemen)
+Total Cost High (through premium) Highest (taxes or premium) Lowest (no middlemen)

 CATASTROPHIC CARE